 Cards That Compete With the Freedom Rise

-- If you want a Chase card that earns bonus cash back on rotating categories, consider the Chase Freedom Flex℠.
-As a new applicant, you can earn a 5% on rotating bonus categories (up to $1,500 per quarter), 5% on travel purchased through Chase, 3% on dining at restaurants and drugstore purchases and 1% on other eligible purchases bonus after you spend $500 on purchases in your first 3 months from account opening..
-The card earns 5% on rotating bonus categories (up to $1,500 per quarter), 5% on travel purchased through Chase, 3% on dining at restaurants and drugstore purchases and 1% on other eligible purchases.
+- If you want a Chase card that earns up to 5% cash back, consider the Chase Freedom Unlimited® (Rates & Fees).
+You'll earn 5% on travel purchased through Chase Travel℠, 3% on dining at restaurants and drugstores, and 1.5% on other eligible purchases.
 Finally, you'll still receive purchase protection, extended warranty protection, and credit monitoring through Chase Credit Journey, among other benefits, and you won't pay an annual fee.
-Learn more in our Freedom Flex review.
+Learn more in our Freedom Unlimited review.

-- If you prefer a cash-back card from Capital One during your credit-building journey, look no further than the Capital One QuicksilverOne Cash Rewards Credit Card.
-The benefits are almost identical to the Freedom Rise, but the Capital One QuicksilverOne comes with a $39 annual fee.
+- If you prefer a cash-back card with no foreign transaction fees, look no further than the Capital One QuicksilverOne Cash Rewards Credit Card.
+The benefits are almost identical to the Freedom Rise, but the Capital One QuicksilverOne has a $39 annual fee.
 With that fee comes access to Capital One Dining and Capital One Entertainment.
 Unlike the Freedom Rise, the Capital One QuicksilverOne doesn't have any foreign transaction fees while still earning 1.5% cash back on every purchase.
-Our Capital One QuicksilverOne review can tell you more.
+Our Capital One QuicksilverOne review explains more.

 - Earn 3% on drugstore purchases